emargee/nsfw/README.md

 Convert CDN to NSP - Dry Run - Will convert all files in the `--cdndir` directory and print actions but will not execute them.

 `./nsfw c2n -d`

-### CDN2NSP - Check SHA256 - Example Usage

-Convert CDN to NSP - Check SHA256 - Will convert all files in the `--cdndir` directory and hash the SHA256 of each file against the CNMT hash.

-`./nsfw c2n -s`

-### CDN2NSP - Verbose - Example Usage

-Prints additional information about the NSP file.
-Not as comprehensive as `validate`.

-`./nsfw c2n -v`

 # Roadmap / TODO